microsoft/pai/README.md

 The default deployment includes minimum steps to deploy an OpenPAI cluster.
 Base on the default configuration, you can customize OpenPAI deployment for different hardware environments and use scenarios.

-#### Deploy with default configurations
+#### Deploy with default configuration

-If you are deploying a small or medium size cluster, which is less than 20 servers, it's recommended.
+If you are deploying a small or medium size cluster, which is less than 20 servers, it's recommended to deploy with default configuration.
+Even you have only one powerful server, you can deploy OpenPAI as a single box on this server.

 If you are deploying a large size cluster, this section is still needed to generate default configuration, then customize on it.